christianalfoni/impact/docs/learn/nested-stores.md

 Creating nested stores allows you to instantiate state management related to specific pages, features or even for each item in a list.
 You can start subscriptions and instantiate classes which can be disposed with `cleanup` when unmounting the provider.

-With a provider the store can receive props from React to initialise itself.
+With a provider the store can receive props from React.
 These props are received as signals.
-You choose if you want to just unwrap the signal value to use it as an initial value, or if you want to keep it as a signal where React keeps it up to date through reconciliation.
+This is because React might update this prop through reconciliation.
+You choose if you want to use the prop as an initial value or you keep using `props` to reference the latest value.

 ```ts
 import { createStoreProvider, cleanup, signal } from "impact-react";